 We believe that antibiotics should only be used as a last resort which is why we practice a holistic approach to farming.
 Integral to our approach is good site management, low stocking densities, the development and use of vaccines, feeding a high-quality diet, and keeping our fish as calm and low stress as possible.

-In January 2019, we used antibiotics to treat the small fish we grow in two of our freshwater hatcheries.
+In January 2019, we used antibiotics to treat small fish at two of our freshwater hatcheries.
 The fish in these hatcheries were prescribed the treatment as they had Yersinia (a coccobacilli bacterium which is naturally present in some water).

-We will never use antibiotics at our other hatcheries as these are closed-loop systems which rely on good bacteria within the waste treatment system to treat the water and as anyone who has taken antibiotics will know, their use kills both the good and the bad bacteria.
+We will never use antibiotics at our closed-loop hatcheries as those systems rely on good bacteria within the waste treatment system to treat the water and as anyone who has taken antibiotics will know, their use kills both the good and the bad bacteria.

 Huon does not use any of the antibiotics listed as Critically Important by the WHO – despite WHO guidelines stating that this would be acceptable under certain defined circumstances.

 (WHO categorises all antimicrobials used in human medicine as either Critically Important, Highly Important or Important in the medically treatment of bacterial infections in humans; in effect placing a value/importance on each antimicrobial in terms of its effectiveness in combating bacterial infections).